-Mary Burdette is an acoustic bass player from Hammondsport, New York.
-Having toured the United States, Canada and Europe with Skip Gorman, Tom Sauber, Patrick Sauber, and Ruthie Dornfeld, she has performed at festivals from Grass Valley to Gettysburg, from IBMA to the European World of Bluegrass, and at major cowboy poetry gatherings around the country.
-Her bass playing and harmony singing be heard on Rounder and Music of the Old West recordings as well as on the original soundtrack of Ken Burns’ PBS documentary, Lewis and Clark: Journey of the Corps of Discovery.
+Mary Burdette has performed at bluegrass festivals throughout the United States, Canada, and Europe with Skip Gorman, Tom Sauber, Patrick Sauber, and Ruthie Dornfeld, and at cowboy poetry gatherings around the country.
+Her bass playing can be heard on several recordings, and on the soundtrack of Ken Burns’ PBS documentary Lewis and Clark: Journey of the Corps of Discovery.

-By “day” Mary is Assistant Director of the Grey Fox Bluegrass Festival and an active member of the International Bluegrass Music Association (IBMA) and Leadership Bluegrass Alumni Association.
-She also owns and shows a pair of very energetic Berger Picards.
+Mary is Assistant Director of the Grey Fox Bluegrass Festival, and an active member of the International Bluegrass Music Association (IBMA) and Leadership Bluegrass Alumni Association.

 Ira Gitlin is widely known and respected in Washington-Baltimore music circles as a versatile multi-instrumentalist, teacher, and writer.
 A former National Bluegrass Banjo Champion, he has backed up such nationally known performers as Bill Harrell, the Johnson Mountain Boys, Laurie Lewis, Peter Rowan, and Peter “P.D.Q.
 Bach” Schickele.